dmx-systems/dmx-documentation/docs/devel.rst

 Here the plugin package is ``mydomain.myplugin`` and the plugin main class is ``MyPlugin``.

-A plugin main file is a Java class that is derived from ``systems.dmx.core.osgi.PluginActivator``.
-The smallest possible plugin main file looks like this:
+A Java plugin main file is a Java class that is derived from ``systems.dmx.core.osgi.PluginActivator``.
+The smallest possible Java plugin main file looks like this:

 .. code-block:: java